QuonnorGraygar/cba-data-viz/README.md

 If you are interested in this project and would like to learn more, please contact our research team:
 - Connor Gregor, Postdoctoral Fellow, Department of Mathematics and Statistics, McMaster University (gregoc9@mcmaster.ca)
 - Caroline Junkins, Assistant Professor, Department of Mathematics and Statistics, McMaster University (junkinc@mcmaster.ca)
-- Lindsey Daniels, Assistant Professor, Department of Mathematics, University of British Columbia (ldaniels@math.ubc.ca)
+- Lindsey Daniels, Assistant Professor of Teaching, Department of Mathematics, University of British Columbia (ldaniels@math.ubc.ca)

 In order to properly use this repository, it is recommended that you follow the steps as outlined below: